keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 ![Sample of Perkin's mauve aniline dye](/images/perkins_mauve_sample.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

-Perkin's mauve was a runaway success but through its overuse in fashion it came to be see as tawdry. and the use of the gaudy colour fell out of favour for everyday wear.<br>
--— *Journal of the Society of Dyers and Colourists*, Nov. **1906**, *via* the [Science History Insitute](https://digital.sciencehistory.org/works/o2sfuyr) .
+Perkin's mauve was a runaway success but through its overuse in fashion it came to be see as tawdry. and the use of the gaudy colour fell out of favour for everyday wear. --—*Journal of the Society of Dyers and Colourists*, Nov. **1906**, *via* the [Science History Insitute](https://digital.sciencehistory.org/works/o2sfuyr) .
 {:.figcaption}